borgestrand/scarlett-instrumentation/README.md

 adc_vrms = 2
 input_id = 2
 output_id = 8
-rightgain = 0.9984  % Only this parameter was updated by the function
+gain_R = 0.9984  % Only this parameter was updated by the function
 ```

 ### Identify the ADC and DAC device